 As noted earlier, net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, assets exceeded liabilities by \$413,394,023 at the close of the most recent fiscal year.
+In the case of the District, assets and deferred outflows exceeded liabilities and deferred inflows by \$413,394,023 at the close of the most recent fiscal year.

 By far the largest portion of the Nevada Irrigation District's net assets (90% percent), consist of its investment in capital assets (e.g., land, buildings, machinery, and equipment).
-The District's maintains these capital assets to provide excellent services to the citizens of its community and consequently are unable to cover liabilities.
+The District's maintains these capital assets to provide excellent services to the citizens of its community and consequently are unavailable to cover liabilities.